BlastOffWaters/bowsearch-cli/README.md

+## NOTE: This program is not being developed anymore!
+Check out [BowSearch GUI](https://github.com/bowcodes/bowsearch-gui), as that is being continued.
 # bowsearch-cli
 A Python command-line tool that gets results from multiple search engines.
 # Setup
 Make sure you have a device with Python installed.
 This can be Windows, MacOS, or Linux.